 - Since the Portfolio of the Trust is unmanaged, in general, the Sponsor can only sell Securities under certain extraordinary circumstances, at the Trust's termination or in order to meet redemptions.
 As a result, the price at which each Security is sold may not be the highest price it attained during the life of the Trust. - Price fluctuations of particular Securities will change the Portfolio's composition throughout the life of the Trust.
 When cash or a letter of credit is deposited with instructions to purchase Securities in order to create additional Units, an increase in the price of a particular Security between the time of deposit and the time that Securities are purchased will cause the Units to be comprised of less of that Security and more of the remaining Securities.
-In addition, brokerage fees incurred in purchasing the Securities will be an expense of the Trust and such fees will dilute the existing Unitholders' interests. - The risk that the financial condition of the issuers of the common stocks in the Trust and comprising the portfolios of the Funds may become impaired or that the general condition of the stock market may worsen (both of which may contribute directly to a decrease in the value of the Securities and thus in the value of the Units). - The Trust is considered to be concentrated in securities issued by companies in the financials sector.
-Negative developments in this sectors will affect the value of your investment more than would be the case in a more diversified investment. - Securities of foreign companies held by the Trust or by the Funds present risks beyond those of U.S. issuers.
-These risks may include market and political factors related to the company's foreign market, international trade conditions, less regulation, smaller or less liquid markets, increased volatility, differing accounting practices and changes in the value of foreign currencies. - Certain of the Securities are shares of closed-end funds which frequently trade at a discount from their net asset value in the secondary market.
-The amount of such discount is subject to change from time to time in response to various factors. - Unitholders will pay both Trust expenses and will also indirectly bear a share of each Fund's expenses. - Certain Funds may invest in high-yield corporate debt obligations ("junk bonds") and senior loans, which consist of lower grade securities ("BBB" or lower by Standard and Poor's and "Baa" or lower by Moody's) or in comparable non-rated securities.
-While these lower rated securities offer a higher return potential than higher rated securities, they also involve greater price volatility and greater risk of loss of income and principal.
+In addition, brokerage fees incurred in purchasing the Securities will be an expense of the Trust and such fees will dilute the existing Unitholders' interests. - There is no assurance that any dividends will be declared or paid in the future on the Securities.